 Starting my studies to become a Unitarian Universalist Minister is one of the most exciting and scariest things I’ve ever done.
 I’m now entering my second year in Seminary at the Starr King School for the Ministry, and while I’m working harder than I’ve ever worked before in school, I’m loving every minute of it!

-I’ve been asked by strangers if I am a Minister, and where my church is located – LOL – and I’m happy to start this 3-year journey.
+I’ve been a member of the Unitarian Universalist Church of Norwich for over 20 years, and “the call” to Ministry has been getting stronger the past few years.
+I’ve been asked by strangers if I am a Minister, and where my church is located – LOL – and I’m happy to continue my anticipated 3-year journey.
 Unitarian Universalism has provided me with education, solace, empowerment, enthusiasm, and a LOT of challenges – all of them worth it.

 - I intend to use my ministry to encourage, empower and enthusiastically support individuals to become their most Dynamic selves – the brave, outspoken, powerful selves that I believe everyone has within them.

 - I want to Inspire people to live their best lives – the ones that make them smile, feed their hearts and souls, and express their authenticity and the depth of their being.

 - I will create Vivacious worship services that not only give the attendees a chance to enjoy worship, but leave worship empowered to make change happen in their individual lives, their families and their community.